 a few big clients and is loving the chance to choose when and where

 Luca has a rough business plan he's put together with the help

-business planning app and enough enthusiasm to sink a ship.
+planning templates and tools and enough enthusiasm to sink

+a ship.
 There's just one little problem.
-Even though he's very good at
+Even though he's very good

 skills are lacking.
 He's completed the following skills gap

 |Managing the finances